David Attenborough Says The World Eats Too Much Meat - So Is He Vegan?

 David Attenborough diet and ‘middle-class hypocrisy’

-The broadcaster has admitted that, while he recommends people stop eating meat, he is a hypocrite for not doing so himself.
+The broadcaster has previously stated that, while he recommends people stop eating meat, he is a hypocrite for not doing so himself.

 In the Radio Times interview, he explained: “I eat fish, and chicken, and my conscience does trouble me.
 I’m affluent enough to afford free range, but it’s a middle-class hypocrisy.”

-In 2020, writing about Attenborough’s meat-eating, The Times said: “Even national treasures sometimes struggle to practice what they preach.”
+In 2020, writing about Sir David’s meat-eating, The Times said: “Even national treasures sometimes struggle to practice what they preach.”

 His unwillingness to lead by example when it comes to his diet hit headlines again in 2022 after a marine biologist attempted to confront him while he dined at a luxury seafood restaurant.

-Emma Smart, a supporter of Animal Rebellion, was reportedly “dragged” out of Catch at the Old Fish Market in Weymouth on November 17.
-She was urging Attenborough to use his platform to call for food system change.
+Emma Smart, a supporter of Animal Rebellion, was reportedly “dragged” out of Catch at the Old Fish Market in Weymouth on November 17 of that year.
+She was urging Sir David to use his platform to call for food system change.

 “We don’t need another documentary series showing us that we are losing, some 150 species going extinct globally every single day.
 What we need is action,” Smart, who is vegan, said in a statement.
 “Sir David is in a unique position to tell the truth about the biodiversity crisis.
 He has the chance to leave a legacy of love, care, and of being the forerunner of a better world.”

-This article was originally published on October 14, 2020.
-It was last updated on December 5, 2022 to include further information about Attenborough and his comments on meat.
+This article was updated on December 5, 2023, to include information about what Sir David Attenborough said about veganism on Planet Earth III